 This report lists the major export certificates and other documentation required by the Government of Australia for U.S. exporters of food and agricultural products.
 Australia's import requirements for food and agricultural products are complex and change frequently.
-Therefore, this report focuses on the certificate requirements for U.S. products with the strongest export potential.
-Sections Updated: Section I, III, IV, V.
+This report focuses on the certificate requirements for U.S. products with the best export potential.